 Frontend agnostic CMS

 One of the main benefits of going Headless is that you can build all your content on one platform and have it ready to be attached to any number of heads that you desire.
-By using a Headless CMS you can focus on the body, that is, on the quality content you’re sending out on multiple devices and have it update on all the heads you attach.
+That means you can focus on the body and on creating quality content that will be available to all heads immediately.
 If you need to make updates to your content you no longer have to worry about updating it several places.
 With a Headless CMS all you have to do is update it once and hit publish - then it will update everywhere.

 If your back-end developers prefer to use one language for the body and your front-end developers prefer a different one for the head, then they can easily do that by using a Headless CMS.
 This also means that your content will be shown as your front-end developers want it to on everything from websites and apps to billboards and smartwatches - and you can be sure that the content is the same across all platforms, since all the content is created in the same CMS.

 The core feature of a Headless CMS is the architecture of the technology.
 Headless Architecture is in essence the split between the raw content management and the content presentation.
 All content management - creation, updating and deleting - is handled by the Headless CMS, but is not coupled with the frontend presentation of the content.
 Because the Headless CMS platform doesn't handle any content presentation, it's necessary to have another platform to handle that part.